What is a welcome mat popup?

-No matter where a visitor enters your site you can show a Welcome Mat and create a signup conversion opportunity.
-Use a Welcome Mat to:
+No matter where a visitor enters your site you can show a welcome mat and create a signup conversion opportunity.

 Which Welcome Mat is shown depends largely on the rules setup for the Welcome Mat.
 For example, you may have different Welcome Mats for different pages if you segment your audiences based on where they enter your website.

-Similar to Exit Intent, using a Welcome Mat on mobile experiences should be done with caution.
+Similar to Exit Intent, using a welcome mat popup on mobile experiences should be done with caution.
 You have much less screen space to work with and you can quickly frustrate your customers if a popup cannot be quickly ignored.

-DailyStory recommends our customers not use a Welcome Mat on mobile devices and instead use Push Banners that don’t interfere with the visitor’s ability to read the content.
+DailyStory recommends our customers do not use a popup on mobile devices and instead use Push Banners that don’t interfere with the visitor’s ability to read the content.
 Google agrees.

 Below are some of the basic features you should look for in a Welcome Mat solution.